-Pushkin House is 60 years old this year.
-It was created in 1954 by a group of Russian friends in a house in west London as a meeting place for people of all nationalities who are interested in Russian culture.
+Pushkin House was set up in 1954 by a group of Russian friends in a house in west London as a non-partisan meeting place for people of all nationalities who are interested in Russian culture.

 The home of Russian culture in London

 Enjoy our programme of Russian literature, poetry, art, film, music, theatre and dance, history, philosophy and current affairs, in our beautiful early Georgian house on Bloomsbury Square.
 Events include lectures and talks, exhibitions, films, concerts and readings, as well as special events for children and families.
 We are open to visitors from 2pm to 6pm, Monday to Friday, and for our evening and weekend events programme.